 Ohio State Newark

-Just a short drive north of Columbus, Ohio State Marion offers state-of-the-art classrooms and computer labs, an expansive library, a new student services facility, an active student life, study abroad and undergraduate research opportunities, free tutoring services, and a wide variety of course offerings at our partnership location at Columbus State Community College's Delaware campus.
+Just a short drive north of Columbus, Ohio State Marion offers state-of-the-art classrooms and computer labs, an expansive library, a new student services facility, an active student life, study abroad and undergraduate research opportunities, free tutoring services and a wide variety of course offerings at our partnership location at Columbus State Community College's Delaware campus.

-Academic offerings include up to two full years of the College of Engineering's 14 degree programs; Associate of Arts; complete bachelor's degree programs in early and middle childhood education, general business management, English, history, nursing (RN to BSN program), psychology, and social work; master's degrees in early childhood education, middle childhood education, and integrated teaching and learning.
+Academic offerings include up to two full years of the College of Engineering's 14 degree programs; Associate of Arts; complete bachelor's degree programs in early and middle childhood studies, general business management, English, history, nursing (RN to BSN program), psychology and social work; master's degrees in early childhood education, middle childhood education, and integrated teaching and learning.
 Depending on your major, you may complete 1–3 years of Ohio State's other 175+ degree programs at Marion before completing your degree in Columbus.

 Ohio State Agricultural Technical Institute (ATI) in Wooster

-Campus housing, over 35 active student organizations, and a beautiful new student center are just a few reasons students choose Ohio State Newark.
+Campus housing, over 35 active student organizations and a beautiful new student center are just a few reasons students choose Ohio State Newark.

-ATI is a great choice for students seeking degrees in agriculture, horticulture, environmental science, business, construction, and hydraulics.
+ATI is a great choice for students seeking degrees in agriculture, horticulture, environmental science, business, construction and hydraulics.
 ATI offers world-class technical educational facilities on a residential campus where students can practice and apply what they learn in the classroom.